Skip to main content

 1. I use Playmaker for Unity.
 Yes it costs 65$ but it was well worth it.
 It has a vast community of amazing people as well as people are able to create and upload their own actions for others to use so it's a constantly evolving add-on

 As for the game engine itself, you're going to have a' scene view', which is what you see from a developer perspective, as well as a 'game view' which is only what the player sees.
-Your scene is essentially your level, from a gamer perspective.
+Your scene is essentially your level, from a free perspective where you can see all the relevant information.
 You can see whats in your scene thanks to the hierarchy that shows all objects currently in use.
 Scripts must be attached to something, even if it's a completely blank object.
-Keep in mind that different engines use differnet terminology.
-Godot typically uses 'scene' to reffer to an asset you've made, for instance.
+Keep in mind that different engines use differnet terminology but are fundamentally similar so don't be afraid to shop around for what works for you.

 After that we have Colliders.
 Those tell Unity if an object has a physical boundary or not.
 Unity, and most game engines, have colliders that are basic geometrical shapes or will be generated based on how an object looks (its appearance is called its 'mesh' so you'd select the 'mesh collider' from the list of components in the same place you'd add a rigidbody component).
 If you just want an object to be a graphic, then get rid of the collider because that's data you don't need.
 If you want an object to be slippery or bouncy, you'll need a Physics Material, which is something you literaly just right click in your project folder and create then change it's variables for whatever you want then drag and drop it onto the collider you want.
 Honestly these first bits are enough for you to put objects on a screen and watch them collide and roll.